Crazy Eddie: Eventual downfall

 Only months after Crazy Eddie's IPO, Antar's marriage to his wife, Debbie, became unstable as a result of frequent arguments.
 He then commenced an affair with another, younger woman, also named Debbie.
 The trysting pair were caught by Eddie's wife and sister on New Year's Eve 1984.
 Crazy Eddie's troubles began almost immediately afterward; the scam had relied extensively on family members helping keep the appearance that it was an immensely successful company.

 By 1987, Sammy Antar's goal was no longer to show greater profitability, but rather to disguise previous frauds.
 During fiscal year 1987, they falsified inventories between $22.5 and $28 million.
 In addition, Crazy Eddie booked $20 million in phony debit memos or charge backs to vendors that reduced accounts payable.

 As the company's fraud became more difficult to disguise, the public perception of Crazy Eddie as a commercial success began to change.
 By October 1986, the company's stock value had decreased to $17.50 per share.
 During December, Eddie announced his resignation as president and CEO.
 In April 1987, it was announced that Eddie had in fact retained his role as president but had dismissed, among others, his father Sam M. Antar.
 But by then Eddie Antar had already cashed out his share of Crazy Eddie stock, worth between $25 million and $30 million.

 By the spring of 1987, the company's stock cost less than $10 a share.
 Additionally, earnings decreased 20% from the previous year.
 The franchise did show a 34% sales increase, but this was mainly the result of 13 new store openings.
 In May 1987, Eddie began proceedings to make the company a privately held company again, seeking out Canadian investment banker Samuel Belzberg as a partner.

 As this was going on, another electronics discounter entered the picture and started buying up shares in Crazy Eddie.
 This man was Elias Zinn, who was based in Houston and was running his own business across Texas.
 Zinn eventually partnered with management consultant Victor Palmieri's backing to purchase $17.5 million worth of Crazy Eddie stock, which represented 7.5% of the outstanding shares.
-This would eventually result in Zinn and Palmieri ended up with the controlling interest in the company, which enabled them to initiate a hostile takeover.
+This eventually resulted in Zinn and Palmieri ending up with the controlling interest in the company, which enabled them to initiate a hostile takeover.